-If you have any additional questions to me or can provide additional information to assist in your decision making process, please do not hesitate to contact.
+If you have any additional questions for me or can provide additional information to assist in your decision-making process, please do not hesitate to contact me.
 Thank you once again for the great opportunity to speak today, and I appreciate hearing from you soon.

-Most applicants can not send a follow-up email after phone phone interview, so if you do, you will stand as a serious rival to others.
+Most applicants can not send a follow-up email after a phone interview, so if you do, you will stand as a serious rival to others.

 Since employers can have many phone interviews every day, so it becomes more important to follow your emphasis on qualifications and qualifications for recruitment.
 You can strengthen the points you bring on the phone.

 Some of the best subject lines can be as follows for a follow-up email: